Leo-Shiba/mod-bot/README.md

 ## 📝 Licença

-Distribuído sob a licença **MIT** — use, modifique e distribua à vontade.
+Distribuido sob a licenca **MIT** — use, modifique e distribua a vontade.

 ---